tedunderwood/noveltmmeta/readme.md

 The code we used to create the metadata has been archived in subdirectories, so that researchers can understand where this information is coming from.

 However, please note that this is not a situation where you can simply push a button and expect to re-run the entire pipeline.
 That definitely will not work.
-This was a several-year process, and there was a lot of manual intervention along the way.
+This was a several-year process; there was a lot of manual intervention along the way, and files had to be renamed and moved at the end for reasons of expository clarity, which broke a lot of path names in earlier scripts.
+Please understand the code as documentation of what we did, not as a reproducible workflow.
+To be honest, "reproducing" this project would involve several years of labor; you'd be better off just making your own dataset and comparing it to our results.

 eda
 -------